awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 GRANT INVOKE COMPREHEND ON *.* TO user@domain-or-ip-address
 ```

- For Amazon SageMaker, user\-defined functions define the parameters to be sent to the model for producing the inference and to configure the endpoint name to be invoked\.
-You grant `EXECUTE` permission to the stored functions configured for Amazon SageMaker for each of the database users who intend to invoke the endpoint\.
+ For SageMaker, user\-defined functions define the parameters to be sent to the model for producing the inference and to configure the endpoint name to be invoked\.
+You grant `EXECUTE` permission to the stored functions configured for SageMaker for each of the database users who intend to invoke the endpoint\.

 ```
 GRANT EXECUTE ON FUNCTION db1.anomaly_score TO user1@domain-or-ip-address1